thadguidry/respec/Errors-FAQ.md

-## Couldn't match TERM to anything in the document or in any other document cited in this specification
+## Couldn't match TERM to anything in the document or in any other document cited in this specification {#term-not-found}

-### Is the term defined in some other document/specification?
+### Is the term defined in some other document/specification? {#external-term-not-found}

 - Search for the term at [XRef Search UI](https://respec.org/xref/).
 If the term is found:
   - If the error message above does not contain the specification where term is defined, add the specification shortname to [`xref`](xref)'s specs.
 Alternatively, add the shortname as `data-cite="SHORTNAME"` to a parent of the `<a>` element with linking error.